Xamarin

 partial

-or a method over multiple source files.
+an interface or a method over multiple source files.
 Each source file

 contains a section of the type or method definition, and all parts are